 This is the kick-off of a new segment of this blog, “This Trans Voice.”
 Consider it a “guest blogger” opportunity for persons who are transgender who I’ve invited to share their story and insights with you.

-Our guest blogger today is Rachel S., who has given me permission to let you know that she is one of my clients.
-You are in for a real treat, she put a lot of effort and heart into this piece!
+Our guest blogger today is Rachel S. You are in for a real treat, she put a lot of effort and heart into this piece!

 I was asked to consider what it was about my experience of being trans that I would like folks to understand.
 My first thought was something along the lines of, “I wish more folks were interested in understanding the trans experience.”
 I quickly realized that I was already speaking into the world of no listening.